2buttonchess/limchess/Report.md

   and playing;
 - develop the ability for 2 players to play a shared game together from different browsers or computers;
-- test other alternative input devices for compatibility with the sites GamePad API programming
+- test other alternative input devices for compatibility with the sites Gamepad API programming
 - implement other alternative chess rules (bughouse/crazyhouse, chess960, and
   antichess being popular [variants][])